tstibor/usbauxrelay/README.md

 an USB ⇆ AUX relay is developed.
 The circuit (50k resistor and 1N4148 diode) is explained in 1) and also depicted in 2) and emulates a Tri-State logic.

-The used microcontroller in this DIY project is a [Seeed Studio XIAO SAMD21](https://wiki.seeedstudio.com/Seeeduino-XIAO/) ARM Cortex-M0+ 32bit 48MHz microcontroller(SAMD21G18) with 256KB Flash, 32KB SRAM and Arduino library compatible.
+The used microcontroller in this project is a [Seeed Studio XIAO SAMD21](https://wiki.seeedstudio.com/Seeeduino-XIAO/) ARM Cortex-M0+ 32bit 48MHz microcontroller(SAMD21G18) with 256KB Flash, 32KB SRAM and Arduino library compatible.

 The final USB ⇆ Nexstar AUX relay dongle is depicted below: